eProsima/xtypes/README.md

 - Aggregation iterator: Allows to iterate through members of an aggregation.
   They make use of an auxiliar class **MemberPair** to allow access both, data and member information such as name.
-  They can be accesses from `ReadableDynamicDataRef::MemberIterator` (read-only) or `WritableDynamicDataRef::MemberIterator` (read-write), through the `items()` or `citems()` methods.
+  They can be accessed from `ReadableDynamicDataRef::MemberIterator` (read-only) or `WritableDynamicDataRef::MemberIterator` (read-write), through the `items()` or `citems()` methods.

   ```cpp